 Novel Planning Workbook: Just Write

-Do you have a powerful story idea but need help drafting a novel?
-Our editing staff put together a FREE digital product to guide you through the outlining and drafting process.
-It’s a novel planning workbook.
-Just Write is a 60-page guided planner; a tool you can use to write the first draft of your manuscript.
+Do you have a powerful story idea, but need help drafting a novel?
+Our editing staff put together a FREE printable to guide you through the outlining and drafting process.
+Introducing, our novel planning workbook: Just Write is a 60-page guided planner.
+A tool you can use to write the first draft of your fiction manuscript.
 We’ve included a variety of templates and story building tools so you can create a concise and compelling story.

 Disclaimer: This post may include affiliate links.
 If you purchase through our link, we will receive a small commission at no additional cost to you.
 See our full disclosure policy, here.

-Here’s a sneak peek of the digital product! 👇
+Here’s a sneak peek of the printable! 👇

 Just Write: A Novel Planning Workbook for writers working on their first draft

-This is the first edition of our novel planning workbook; a free digital product for our loyal subscribers.
-The product is coming September 8th, so mark your calendars.
-We will send it directly to your email on launch day.
+This is the first edition of our novel planning workbook; a free printable for our loyal subscribers.
+The planner was launched on September 8th!

 Not on the email list, but you’re ready to write a first draft?
 Join below!

-Subscribe to our newsletter and we’ll notify you when the novel planning workbook is released.
+Subscribe to our newsletter and get the Just Write novel planning workbook today!

 What’s included in this novel writing planner?